nrdvana/userp/doc/protocol.md

   * min - the minimum value allowed
   * max - the maximum value allowed
-  * bits - forces encoding of the type to N-bit 2's complement
+  * bits - forces encoding of the type to N-bit signed 2's complement
-  * names - a dictionary of names/value pairs
+  * names - a dictionary of symbol/value pairs

 Any infinite integer type will be encoded as a variable-length quantity, which is specific to the Userp protocol.
 Any integer type with "bits" defined will get an automatic min and max according to the 2's complement limits for that number of bits.
 An integer type with min and max and without bits will be encoded as an unsigned value of the bits necessary to hold the value of (max - min).
+Fixed-bit-width values can be encode little-endian or big-endian based on a flag in the metadata block.

 When names are given, the integer can be encoded with the API encode_int *or* encode_symbol.
 Specifying a symbol that does not exist in names is an error.